in

 Stone

 Natural stone has distinctive variations depending on the time and location it was quarried.
-This makes it important to purchase all the material you are going to use at the same time, as it may not be possible to get a close or exact match at a later date.
+This makes it essential to purchase all the materials you will use simultaneously, as it may not be possible to get a close or exact match later.

-Stone is of high quality and highly durable, making it an ideal choice for a backsplash that is guaranteed to last for years to come.
+Stone is of high quality and highly durable, making it an ideal choice for a backsplash that will last for years.

 Quartz